section-engineering-education/engineering-education/content/articles/how-to-create-an-android-wear-os-app/index.md

 Such transformations are ignored at the system level for square displays.
 As a result, the layout will be similar across all watch interfaces.

 - **WearableRecyclerView** - RecyclerView is a useful tool that is widely used in mobile apps, but it is been tailored for the watch in this case.
-The top and bottom Views may be truncated along the edges due to the display's curved edges, thus this pattern is used to address the problem.
+The top and bottom Views may be truncated along the edges due to the display's curved edges.
+Thus, this pattern is used to address the problem.
 - **EdgeItemsCenteringEnabled** - is a setting that allows you to create a curved layout for scrolling items and improve the core element, making it easier to view on a relatively small screen.
 - **SwipeDismissFrameLayout** is another popular layout that makes it possible to swipe from left to right.